The Mystery that befell the town of Hull England

 The 'red with blood' was likely the Skraelings disease and I sincerely doubt any of this group ever made it back to the Old World.

-Oh, do I think the Runestone is genuine.
+Oh, do I think the Runestone is genuine?
 I don't know.
 I was not around then but I can tell you this.
-They validates what I write about and that bespeaks for it's accuracy.
+They help confirm what I write about and that bespeaks for it's accuracy.
 I'd say the odds are better than 50%.
 Yes, I am pretty damn cynical.
-If I did not have these memories I would probably start out doubting all this information.
-Then of course because I know what I would need to belive this information I have presented you with lots of impecable evidence.
+If I did not have these memories I would probably have started out doubting all this information.

-*I am going to name it 'Treponema Butler'.
+*I am going to name it 'Treponema Newfoundlandia'.
 Although it was a long time ago and in another life I spent 15 years preventing this disease from spreading to the Old World.
 The only way to prevent it was to come up with ways to prevent it from being spread to Europe.
 I took it as my responsibility since I discovered the New World.
 Since many people in Europe knew about Vinland it was almost impossible to keep some of them from going there and bringing back the disease.
 (That is another long story of how we turned the tide of civilization from that self destruction.
 Do you know how hard it is to stop the tide of civilization, and I mean stopping all of civilization from moving west for 500 years?
 There were thousands of maps similar to the one above which were published that showed Vinlandia on them.)
 Also, I had close friends and relatives die of this disease.
-So I feel that I have the right to name the disease and I have always wanted to be able to say 'the butler did it'.
+So I feel that I have the right to name the disease.
 If you don't like it, then go find and fight your own disease for 15 years.
 Then I'll back you all the way.

 The disease ate down through the skin and then ate right into, through and then out the other side of the bones consuming everything along the way, be it brain or bone or both until the person who had the disease died.